TUNI-IINES/persistent_monitoring_IEEE_ACCESS_and_IEEE_CASE_24/README.md

 2. Go to Agrijournal_scenario.py to select the parameters
 3. Go to Agrijournal_TaskAllocation.py to double-check the algorithm (MACO used in [1], QP-based used in [2])
 4. Run the sim2D_main.py

+## Contributors and Maintainers
+Made Widhi Surya Atman and Muhamad Rausyan Fikri developed and maintained the environment and simulation from Intelligent Networked Systems (IINES) Group, Faculty of Engineering and Natural Sciences, Tampere University.